esneyderg357/DjValidatorVue/README.md

 ### Clear errors:

-To clear errors and stop displaying them you can use clear_errors.
+To clear errors and stop displaying them you can use clean_errors.

-	import {clear_errors} from 'djvalidatorvue'
+	import {clean_errors} from 'djvalidatorvue'

 	let errors=reactive({})

 	function open_form(){
-		clear_errors(errors)
+		clean_errors(errors)
 	}